ECommerce SEO Checklist

 Friendly URLs also good for Ecommerce SEO

 The URLs of your product pages should be in natural text and reflecting the main keywords of your product page.
 The URLs should match the title and header tags.
 Natural text URLs are good for ecommerce SEO but also for the usability of course.

 Keep your meta descriptions up to date.
 This is the text that is shown under the page title in the search results.
 Keep it accurate and selling.
 This is both a factor for ecommerce SEO but also to make sure your customers click on your link when it appears in the search.

-A big chunk of the searches done by shoppers are via image search.
+A big chunk of the searches done by shoppers is via image search.
 You should of course use great photos.
 But for SEO you also need to make sure that you use a good filename and alt text as this is being used by Google when indexing photos.
 Consider the envelope leather backpack in the search below.
 A great photo and ranked number one in the image search.

-For videos you need to make sure the filenames are containing the top keywords, same as with images.
-But more importantly use structured data formats to properly index videos in Google.
+For videos, you need to make sure the filenames are containing the top keywords, same as with images.
+But more importantly, use structured data formats to properly index videos in Google.
 You should consider if you are using YouTube for videos or serving them natively.
 Do not have the same videos on both YouTube and your site natively as this will make them compete, and YouTube will most likely win.

 Link Optimization for SEO

 Hyperlinks are the foundation of the web.
 Make sure you use them well.
 There are two main aspects you should be aware of: